Strategic Learning Program

 - SL consists of a series of collaborative study sessions, held two or three times a week, for difficult courses.

 - Study sessions are led by a student who has already succeeded in the course.

-- SL leaders are hired, trained and supervised by Student Learning Services, Counselling and Development.
-Strategic learning (SL) increases academic success.
+- SL leaders are hired, trained and supervised by Student Learning Services, Student Success Centre.
+Data collected from hundreds of students attending Strategic learning (SL) each semester indicates that attending SL increases the chance of academic success.

 Students have the opportunity to become actively involved in the course material as the SL leaders use the text, supplementary readings (if applicable) and lecture notes as vehicles for improving students’ study skills and learning strategies and thus their understanding of course content.
 Sessions of one hour each are scheduled outside class time, usually at three different times each week.
 Attendance is voluntary; groups are open to all students in the class throughout the semester.

 - Students expand their understanding of course material.